-5 (iii) If the proposed change seeks to transfer the juvenile from a 6 more restrictive to a less restrictive place of treatment or to transfer 7 the juvenile from the juvenile's current place of treatment to another 8 which has the same level of restriction as the current place of 9 treatment, the Office of Juvenile Services shall notify the juvenile, the 10 juvenile's parents, custodian, or legal guardian, the committing court, 11 the county attorney, the counsel for the juvenile, and the guardian ad 12 litem of the proposed change.
-The juvenile has fifteen days after the 13 date of the notice to request an administrative hearing with the Office 14 of Juvenile Services, at which time the Office of Juvenile Services shall 15 determine whether it is in the best interests of the juvenile for the 16 proposed change to occur, with due consideration being given by the 17 office to public safety.
+- (iii) If the proposed change seeks to transfer the juvenile from a more restrictive to a less restrictive place of treatment or to transfer the juvenile from the juvenile's current place of treatment to another which has the same level of restriction as the current place of treatment, the Office of luvenile Services shell notify the juvenile the juvenile parents currents assertions.
+Juvenile Services shall notify the juvenile, the juvenile's parents, custodian, or legal guardian, the committing court, the county attorney, the counsel for the juvenile, and the guardian ad litem of the proposed change.
+The juvenile has fifteen days after the date of the notice to request an administrative hearing with the Office of Juvenile Services, at which time the Office of Juvenile Services shall determine whether it is in the best interests of the juvenile for the proposed change to occur, with due consideration being given by the office to public safety.
 The juvenile may be represented by counsel at the juvenile's own expense.
-If the juvenile is aggrieved by the 18 administrative decision of the Office of Juvenile Services, the juvenile 19 20 may appeal that decision to the committing court within fifteen days 21 after the Office of Juvenile Services' decision.
-At the hearing before 22 the committing court, the juvenile has the right to be represented by 23 counsel.
+If the juvenile is aggrieved by the administrative decision of the Office of Juvenile Services, the juvenile may appeal that decision to the committing court within fifteen days after the Office of Juvenile Services' decision.
+At the hearing before the committing court, the juvenile has the right to be represented by counsel. - (e) If a juvenile is placed in detention after the initial level of treatment is determined by the committing court, the committing court shall hold a hearing every fourteen days to review the status of the juvenile.
+Placement of a juvenile in detention shall not be considered as a treatment - (f) The committing court's review of a change of place of treatment - pursuant to this subsection does not apply to parole revocation hearings.